Skip to content

-Let the Water do the Work: Induced Meandering, and Evolving Method for Restoring Incised Channels
+Let the Water Do the Work: Induced Meandering, and Evolving Method for Restoring Incised Channels

 * Note: The current edition of this book is spiral bound rather than perfect bound.
-We are working to release the third edition early next year in a paperback perfect bound format.
-Stay tuned!

 Let the Water Do the Work is an important contribution to riparian restoration.
 By “thinking like a creek,” one can harness the regenerative power of floods to reshape stream banks and rebuild floodplains along gullied stream channels.
 Induced Meandering is an artful blend of the natural sciences – geomorphology, hydrology and ecology – which govern channel forming processes.
 Induced Meandering directly challenges the dominant paradigm of river and creek stabilization by promoting the intentional erosion of selected banks while fostering deposition of eroded materials on an evolving floodplain.
 The river self-heals as the growth of native riparian vegetation accelerates the meandering process.